tedneward/Azgaarnoth/Creatures/ToProcess/Deathlock.md

 # Deathlock
 ![Deathlock](Deathlock.png)

-The forging of a pact between a warlock and a patron is no minor occasion — at least not for the warlock.
+The forging of a pact between a warlock and a patron is no minor occasion -- at least not for the warlock.
 The consequences of breaking that pact can be dire and, in some cases, lethal.
 A warlock who fails to live up to a bargain with an evil patron runs the risk of rising from the dead as a deathlock, a foul undead driven to serve its otherworldly patron from beyond the grave.

 > Jump to: [Deathlock Warlock](#deathlock-warlock) | [Deathlock Mastermind](#deathlock-mastermind) | [Deathlock Wight](#deathlock-wight)

-An extraordinarily powerful necromancer might also discover the dark methods of creating a deathlock and then bind it to service, acting in this respect as the deathlock’s patron.
+An extraordinarily powerful necromancer might also discover the dark methods of creating a deathlock and then bind it to service, acting in this respect as the deathlock's patron.

 **Obedient and Obsessed.** An overpowering urge to serve consumes the mind of a newly awakened deathlock.
-All goals and ambitions it had in life that don’t please its patron fall away as its master’s desires become the purpose that drives the deathlock.
-The creature immediately resumes work on its patron’s behalf.
+All goals and ambitions it had in life that don't please its patron fall away as its master's desires become the purpose that drives the deathlock.
+The creature immediately resumes work on its patron's behalf.
 Accomplishing a difficult goal might mean the deathlock is forced to serve another powerful creature or might entail in gathering servants of its own.

-Whatever the goal, it always reflects the patron’s interests, ranging from small-scale concerns to matters of cosmic scope.
+Whatever the goal, it always reflects the patron's interests, ranging from small-scale concerns to matters of cosmic scope.
 A deathlock in the thrall of a fiend might work to destroy a specific temple dedicated to a good god, while one that serves a Great Old One could be charged with hunting for the materials needed to call forth a horrifying entity into the world.

-**Undead Nature.** A deathlock doesn’t require air, food, drink, or sleep.
+**Undead Nature.** A deathlock doesn't require air, food, drink, or sleep.

 **Patron-Specific Spells** You can customize a deathlock by replacing some or all of the spells in its Spellcasting trait with spells specific to its patron.
 Here are examples.